maravelias/myoperations-devops/README.md

 │   ├── inventory.ini               # Ansible inventory for remote VM
 │   └── site.yml                    # Ansible playbook to deploy local stack
 ├── scripts/
-│   └── deploy-to-vm.sh             # Bash script to install Docker and deploy stack on a VM └── logs/                           # Optional directory for local logs/mounts
+│   ├── deploy-to-vm.sh             # Install Docker and deploy stack on a VM
+│   └── cleanup.sh                  # Cleanup helper (local or VM modes)
+└── logs/                           # Optional directory for local logs/mounts
 ```

 ## System Overview
 This local environment provides an integrated platform to develop and validate the Operations application and its operational concerns: